rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Lens fixes

 Now the boring part, I enabled all software fixes for artifacts created by my lens.
-This fixed pillow distortions, chromatic aberration, and vignetting.
+This fixed pillow distortion, chromatic aberration, and vignetting.

 Sometimes I don't remove mechanical vignetting.
 However, I don't feel like having a dark vignette in this photo.
 {.note_tip}